 A bacon cheeseburger with blue cheese (photo © Cheesecake Factory).

-September 18th is National Cheeseburger Day—so we know what we’re having for lunch!
+In case you missed National Double Cheeseburger Day on September 15th, September 18th is National Cheeseburger Day.
+So we know what we’re having for lunch!

 Several restaurants claim that they created the hamburger, by placing a ground beef patty inside bread.

 Several also claim the invention of the cheeseburger, although it’s not a stretch to see that any cook could have easily thought to garnish the patty with cheese, lettuce, tomato, onions, etc.—and that it happened everywhere burgers were made.